jackjocross/til/README.md

 * $emit() vs. $broadcast(): Emit and broadcast are the two ways you can fire events in Angular.
 The difference is that emit will only notify $rootScope listeners while broadcast will start by notifying $rootScope listeners and fanning the event out to all of the children of $rootScope.
 This makes emit a more efficient choice in some cases.

 #React
-*this.setState(stateObj): Used to update the state of a component.
+* this.setState(stateObj): Used to update the state of a component.
 This will trigger a render() which will then update the display of the component if there are differences between the DOM and shadow DOM.

+#Webpack
+* file-loader: A Webpack loader that can be used to include static asset files such as images or fonts in your bundle.

 #JavaScript
 * bind(context, ...args): Applied to a function, sets the functions "this" to be equal to context.
 Prepends ...args as arguments to the function when it is called.
 Usage: